harrinriza1993/STM32/Tutorial_4_Timer/README.md

 Now we have to set the parameter settings.
 Since the maximum clock frequency is 4MHZ. we set prescaler used is 4000,

 ```
-Time in seconds =  4MHz/4000 = 10 000 Hz.
+Number of clock pulses in one seconds =  4MHz/4000 = 10 000 Hz.
 ```
-Now, counter value is incremented by for every 4000 clock pulse, so there is one second delay is generated when the counter value is 10000.
+Now, counter value is incremented by one for every 4000 clock pulse, so there is one second delay is generated when the counter value is 10000.

 ![](images/Parameter_setting.png)